GregorioEyiProjects/Airbnr_frontend_intern/README.md

 ## Overview

 This project is a cross-platform mobile and web application built with Flutter.
-It allows users to browse, favorite, and reserve rooms, with authentication and persistent storage using ObjectBox.

 ## Airbnb replica
 ![Home page](./screenshots/airbnb.jpeg)